Renowned noise cancelling headphones—now with Bose AR

-QuietComfort 35 wireless headphones II offer the same unmatched combination of acclaimed noise reduction technology, wireless freedom, audio performance, dual-microphone system and 20-hour battery life as QuietComfort 35 wireless headphones.
+QuietComfort 35 wireless headphones II offer the same unmatched combination of acclaimed noise reduction technology, wireless freedom, audio performance, dual-microphone system and 20 hours of battery life as QuietComfort 35 headphones.
 However, QuietComfort 35 wireless headphones II also have a new Action button on the left earcup.
-In countries and languages where Google Assistant is available, that button gives you instant access to Google Assistant.
-In countries where Google Assistant is not available, it lets you quickly toggle through three different ANR settings for optimal performance wherever you go.
+In countries and languages where virtual assistants like Amazon Alexa or the Google Assistant are available, the Action button gives you instant access to voice-controlled tasks.
+In countries where virtual assistants are not available, it lets you quickly toggle through three different ANR settings for optimal performance wherever you go.

 What is TriPort acoustic headphone structure?

 Proprietary TriPort acoustic headphone structure utilises external ports to vent the earcups and effectively enlarge the acoustic volume, without increasing the size of the earcup.
-The result is better audio and active noise reduction from a smaller, lighter, more comfortable headphone.
-TriPort acoustic headphone structure is used in all our consumer headphones and headsets.
+The result is better audio and active noise reduction from smaller, lighter, more comfortable headphones.
+TriPort acoustic headphone structure is used in all of our consumer headphones and headsets.

 How is the total noise cancellation in QuietComfort 35 wireless headphones II achieved?